-- Outcomes: During the Q4 2021 reporting period, referrals to WSH decreased significantly as compared to the previous quarter. - Drivers: Over the long run, inpatient evaluation referrals have declined punctuated by periodic fluctuations in demand.
+- Outcomes: During the Q1 2022 reporting period, referrals to WSH decreased significantly as compared to the previous quarter. - Drivers: Over the long run, inpatient evaluation referrals have declined punctuated by periodic fluctuations in demand.
 Fluctuations in demand for inpatient evaluations seem to have a direct relationship to wait times for PR evaluations.
 As the wait time for non-class member PR evaluations increases, a greater number of clients are ordered to inpatient evaluations.
-Although current PR wait times are very high, they have declined for multiple quarters in a row now as well.
+While modest, the current overall trend is for higher numbers of inpatient evaluations, and this is consistent with the long wait times currently for PR cases.

 Figure 10.
 Shows Total ESH Referrals for Inpatient Evaluations FIGURE 10.

 ESH Competency Inpatient Evaluation Referrals